pre-srfi/static-scheme/README.md

 What: A statically typed pure eager language designed to be used in cooperation with Scheme.

+Not: Steme is not [Typed Racket](https://docs.racket-lang.org/ts-guide/).
+It is not a set of annotations to standard Scheme, nor can it do everything that a Scheme program can do.

 Code: Steme looks and feels like Scheme, but behaves more like ML.
 See [SOSML](https://github.com/SOSML/SOSML) for some possible restrictions.